 - Leadership Development Strategic Initiative

 From May 13 through June 14, 2019, GMI will accept letters of inquiry (LOIs) for projects in the areas of Housing and Homelessness, Racial Justice, and Mission Real Estate Development.
-Please take time to read through the program descriptions of our Racial Justice and Mission Real Estate Development initiatives to determine if your project aligns with the stated priorities.
-We are in the process of developing program guidelines for our Housing and Homelessness initiative, which we will post the first week of April.
+Please take time to read through the program descriptions of our Housing and Homelessness, Racial Justice, and Mission Real Estate Development initiatives to determine if your project aligns with the stated priorities.

 After reviewing the initiative priorities, grant seekers must complete the initial steps of the application process via our grantee portal no later than June 14, 2019.
 For inquiries after June 14, another application cycle will open starting in the fall to apply for 2020 grants.

 Detailed instructions on how to apply are provided within the online portal.
 We recommend that grant seekers review our Frequently Asked Questions, before starting the application process.

 Please note that while we are not accepting applications for Leadership Development at this time, we anticipate opening the application process for this initiative this fall and encourage grant seekers to continue checking our website for updates.

 Please contact us at GMITeam@trinitywallstreet.org should you have any questions about our program areas or grantmaking process.